 Each turntable has dual abrading arms that are precision balanced.
 Independently operated, the abrading arms can be raised (or lowered) to mount or inspect specimens.
-Each arm is loaded for 250 gram pressure against the specimen, exclusive of the weight of the wheel.
+Each arm is precision balanced and will apply a load of 250 grams against the specimen, exclusive of the weight of the wheel.
 To increase the load to 500 or 1000 grams, a mount for auxiliary weights is located on the outside of the abrading wheel bearing assembly.
 This location ensures that weights are concentric with the abrading wheel.
-A stud on the rear end of the abrading arm is used to carry an optional counterweight (used to reduce the load by 50, 125 or 175 grams).
+A stud on the rear end of the abrading arm is used to carry an optional counterweight (used to reduce the load by 50, 125, 150 or 175 grams).

 Taber Abrasers Model 5135 or 5155 offer the following standard features:

 Specimen turntable speed control options of both 60 rpm and 72 rpm.

 Easy-to-use operator interface that includes tactile feel buttons and a four line digital display.
 Simple on-screen instructions allow the operator to change the test parameters via the MENU button.
 An internal memory stores the settings.